|What are the different types of Contact Lenses?

 astigmatism and delivers clear, high definition vision, even

 at night.
-And the soft skirt surrounding the center provides
+The soft skirt surrounding the center provides

 the all-day comfort of a soft lens.